 The decentralisation of the State has led to a major transformation of its territorial organisation, which, in the field of education, involves:

-- The distribution of educational powers between the State General Administration (Ministry of Education and Vocational Training) and the Autonomous Communities (Departments for Education).
+- The distribution of educational powers between the State General Administration (Ministry of Education, Vocational Training and Sports) and the Autonomous Communities (Departments for Education).
 The process of devolved administrations from the State towards the Autonomous Communities concluded in the year 2000.

 - The education authorities delegate to municipalities the exercise of powers in areas which directly relate to the latter's interests, and which they manage through municipal education departments or institutes for education.